neovim/neovim/README.md

 How do I get it?
 ----------------

-There is a formula for OSX/homebrew, a PKGBUILD for Arch Linux, RPM, deb, and more.
+There is a Debian package, homebrew formula, PKGBUILD for Arch Linux, RPM, and more.
 See [the wiki](https://github.com/neovim/neovim/wiki/Installing-Neovim)!

 License